What to Know About Gas Grills

 Gas grills cook food fast and are surprisingly easy to use, even with no prior grilling experience.
 Propane models are easy to move around, and can be used anywhere.
 All gas grills reach temperature quickly, becoming fully ready for cooking in 10 or 15 minutes after lighting.

-All grills build up grease and soot after a while, but gas grills are easier to clean than charcoal grills and deliver a more even and controllable heat.
+All grills build up grease and soot, but gas grills are easier to clean than charcoal grills and deliver a more even and controllable heat.
 That said, gas grills are more expensive to buy and fuel than charcoal units.
 They also don’t give food the same rich, smoky flavor as charcoal grills.

 Types of Gas Grills